Josée Nadeau: Career

 At the invitation of The curator and European Art Expert Gerald Van der Kemp and his wife Florence, Nadeau traveled to the garden of Claude Monet each year from 1998 to 2008 to paint and use the premises for inspiration while living on the grounds in the curator's private studio.

+In 2005 Nadeau worked in Collaboration with HP laser color Printers where at New York Art Expo the images of her art such as Million Dollar Baby which is owned by Clint Eastwood came out of their color laser copier in front of a 85,000 attendance.
+The following yr, her painting of The Long Horn Bull was chosen and placed the first painting in the entryway of New York Art Expo at The Kravis Center for the full duration of the fair.

-Nadeau’s work captured the attention of Van der Kemp and his wife, who introduced her to high society in Europe.
+Nadeau’s paintings captured the attention of The Curator Van der Kemp and his wife, who introduced her to high society in Europe.
 After Van der Kemp’s passing in 2001, Florence invited Nadeau to sit at the head table at the Ball of Versailles and introduced her as her late husband’s preferred artist.

-In 2006, Hubert de Givenchy received Nadeau at his home in Paris and praised her work.
-That same year in New York, Florence invited Nadeau to her annual luncheon at The Colony, where she was seated alongside retired art critic John Russell, who later praised her work.

-Nadeau studied in Montréal at Concordia University Fine Arts with a concentration in drawing.
-In 2004 at New York Art Expo at The Kravitz Center Nadeau collaborated with HP printers where her paintings (images) were coming out of the press to test the quality of the printing of their color laser.
-This fair was attendee was over 80,000 people.
-Her painting of The Bull was equally displayed as The first image in the entryway as the guest entered the fair.

-From 2010 to 2015, Nadeau was the artist-in-residence and guest artist at the World Equestrian Festival in Wellington, Florida, where she painted horses, including Georgina Bloomberg’s “Diplomacy.”
-In 2012, Ralph Lauren’s head of displays invited Nadeau to show her equine series in both South and East Hampton.